oxfordcontrol/GeneralQP.jl/README.md

 * `verbosity::Int=1` the verbosity of the solver ranging from `0` (no output) to `2` (most verbose).
 Note that setting `verbosity=2` affects the algorithm's performance.
 * `printing_interval::Int=50`.
+* `r_max::T=Inf` Maximum radius.
+The algorithm terminates if ‖x‖ ≥ r with a return solution of ‖x‖ = r.
+This is particularly useful for unbounded problems.

 and **output** `x::Vector{T}`, the calculated optimizer.